This page is deprecated and may contain some information that is no longer relevant or accurate.

 - What is an "individual committer"?

-fall outside this category.
-If the individual committer personally
+outside this category.
+If the individual committer personally owns

 re-license the contribution.

-a project have to actually implement the re-licensing for projects/builds that
+a project have to actually implement the re-licensing for

-status of each project will be well publicized and documented on
+and the status of each project will be well publicized and documented on

 - What if I’m still confused about what my options are with

 Lead or the EMO, they will help you sort things out.

 - What if a project can’t get this all done by the December

 to approve exceptions to the plan, on the recommendation of the EMO, that

 would allow a project more time.
 The criteria for considering an